shashanksingh/url_shortner/README.md

   Outliers: 1 Standard Deviation from Mean; 1.5 IQR (InterQuartile Range) from 1st Quartile and 3rd Quartile.
   OPS: Operations Per Second, computed as 1 / Mean

-# Features
-1. Can create short URl for long URL
-2. Using API can show all short url that exists
-3. Can get details for a short url
-4. if already exits dont create new, send old one